How to Help Someone Who Is Suicidal

 If they haven’t told you outright, but your instinct is telling you that something is up, you can start the conversation by pointing out why you’re concerned (e.g., they haven’t been showing up for plans, they’re making comments that raise your internal alarm).

-Let them know that you care about them and you recognize these signs as potential indications that a person is thinking about ending their life.
+Let them know that you care about them and recognize these signs as potential indications that a person is thinking about ending their life.
 Then ask directly if that’s the case for them.
-You can simply say, “are you thinking about ending your life?” or “are you having thoughts about suicide?”
+You can simply say, “Are you thinking about ending your life?” or “Are you having thoughts about suicide?”

 - How are you holding up with everything that’s been going on in your life?